 Caring Faculty and Staff – John A. Logan College’s faculty and staff care about students.
 Classes average 21 students per class.
 All instruction is offered by instructors who are experts in their field and have proven teaching abilities.
 A knowledgeable and friendly staff in admissions and student services provides advice and assistance in orientation, academic planning and transfer, immigration matters, tutoring, housing, and student activities.

-Safety – The College has campus security provided by the Security Office, ensuring a safe and secure learning environment.
+Safety – The College has campus security provided by the Campus Police, ensuring a safe and secure learning environment.

 Admission Requirements – A completed application form is required, as well as a high school diploma, official school records or transcripts in English, and a financial capability statement.
-John A. Logan College requires international students to have a Test of English as a Foreign Language (TOEFL) score of 520 or higher (on the written TOEFL), or a score of 190 or higher (on the computer TOEFL), or a score of 68 or higher (on the Internet based TOEFL) on file before they can be admitted, and students must meet all certificate or degree program admissions requirements.
+John A. Logan College requires international students to have a Test of English as a Foreign Language (TOEFL) score of 520 or higher (on the written TOEFL), or a score of 190 or higher (on the computer TOEFL), or a score of 68 or higher (on the Internet based TOEFL), or a score of 59 on the PTE (Pearson Test of Academic English) test, or a 6 or higher the IELTS on file before they can be admitted, and students must meet all certificate or degree program admissions requirements.
 For complete information concerning the TOEFL exam, applicants may write to the following:

-The Admissions Office is open from 8 am until 8 pm Monday through Thursday, and 8 am until 4:30 pm on Fridays.
+The Admissions Office is open from 8 am until 4:30 pm Monday through Friday.
 This schedule is in effect for most of the year, except over holidays, where it may vary.
 Our phone numbers and email are: